kolber/audiojs/README.md

 ### Compiling the SWF

-Run the following command from within the audiojs folder.
+Run the following command from within the `swf` folder.

     mxmlc audiojs.as